PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Datasets

 where $k = 1$.
 This equation describes wave propagation in heterogeneous media.
 The coefficient function $a(x)$ is generated as a piecewise-constant field sampled from a Gaussian random field.
 Unlike the Poisson case, where the source term is thresholded to a binary field, the Helmholtz coefficients can take a range of values across different regions, giving heterogeneous variation.
 The solution $u(x)$ is computed using second-order finite differences, with zero boundary enforced via the same mollifier as in \citep{huang2024diffusionpde}.

-\paragraph{Navier--Stokes Equation (non-bounded).} We consider the 2D incompressible Navier--Stokes equations in vorticity--streamfunction form:
+{ \paragraph{Navier--Stokes Equation (non-bounded).} We consider the 2D incompressible Navier--Stokes equations in vorticity--streamfunction form:

 with periodic boundary conditions.
 Here $\omega=\partial_x v_y-\partial_y v_x$ is the vorticity, $\psi$ the streamfunction, $\mathbf{v}$ the velocity, and $\nu=10^{-3}$ ($\mathrm{Re}=1000$).
-Initial vorticity $\omega_0$ is sampled from a Gaussian random field.
+Initial vorticity $\omega_0$ is sampled from a Gaussian random field.}

-For our experiments, we use the dataset provided by DiffusionPDE \citep{huang2024diffusionpde}, which contains pairs $(\omega_0(x),\omega_T(x))$ corresponding to the solution at final time $T=1$~s.
+{ For our experiments, we use the dataset provided by DiffusionPDE \citep{huang2024diffusionpde}, having pairs $(\omega_0(x),\omega_T(x))$ corresponding to the solution at final time $T=1$s.
 We \emph{deviate} from their final-frame prediction setup and instead predict the \emph{next} time step with a small interval $\Delta t=0.1$ to enable a physically meaningful residual.
-DiffusionPDE exploits the identity $\nabla\!\cdot(\nabla\times \mathbf{v})=0$ and uses a simplified residual written as
+DiffusionPDE exploits the identity $\nabla\!\cdot(\nabla\times \mathbf{v})=0$, using a simplified residual written as:

-however this is not physically valid in 2D because $\omega$ is a scalar field and $\nabla\!\cdot \omega$ is not a well-defined divergence (nor a meaningful physics residual).
+However, this is not physically valid in 2D because $\omega$ is a scalar field and $\nabla\!\cdot \omega$ is not a well-defined divergence (nor a meaningful physics residual).} { We thus use the following {revised formulation of PDE residual in our experiments.} Given $\omega_t$ and a candidate $\tilde{\omega}_{t+\Delta t}$, we first recover the velocity at $t{+}\Delta t$ via a streamfunction solve given by: